cs4218/cs4218-project-2024-team06/performance-tests/register-test-plans/RegisterTestPlanREADME.md

 6. If you want to run another test, remove any data from the `users` collection.
 This is because all the tests will read in data from the `userdata.csv` file as input, so if you do not reset the data across runs, there will be errors due to users already existing in the database.

 > [!NOTE]
 > Before you run any test in JMeter, ensure that you have **started a local server running Virtual Vault** (preferably with a database that has no users).
-Also, please make sure that the JMeter test plan file that you want to run is located in the **same directory** as `userdata.csv` as the test plan file requires the data from the csv file.
+Also, please make sure that the JMeter test plan file that you want to run is located in the **same directory** as `userdata.csv` as the test plan file reads the data from the csv file.

 ### Remarks